wilmix8/WEB8.0/README.md

-JAVA7.0  accepts  ".java7"   filename  and  translate  to  .jclass file.
+WEB8.0(OJ7)  accepts  ".web"   filename  and  translate  to  .jclass file.

-that  java  is  said  to  oakjava7  different  from  orginal java.
+that  java  is  said  to  WEB8.0(OJ7)  different  from  orginal java.